lake-wg/edhoc/draft-ietf-lake-edhoc.md

 RFC Editor: Please remove this appendix.

+* From -20 to -21

+  * Recommendation to use chain instead of bag
+  * Improved text about
+    * denial-of-service
+    * deriving secret and non-secret randomness from the same KDF instance
+    * practical security against quantum computers
+  * Clarifications, including
+    * several updates section 3.4.
+Transport
+    * descriptions in COSE IANA registration
+    * encoding in Figure 5, reading of Figure 17
+  * Removed term "dummy"
+  * Harmonizing captions
+  * Updated references
+  * Acknowledgments

 * From -19 to -20
   * C_R encrypted in message_2
   * C_R removed from TH_2